Richard Dimbleby: Early life and education

-In 1938 he was the reporter who covered the infamous "Peace in our Time" story when Chamberlain returned from Berlin.
+In 1938 he was the reporter who covered the infamous "Peace in our Time" story when Chamberlain returned from Munich.
 This was one of the first broadcasts on both radio and television.

 War career

 Dimbleby was the BBC's first war correspondent.
 This was broadcast on radio only as television transmissions were closed down for the duration of the war.
 He accompanied the British Expeditionary Force to France and made broadcasts from the front.
 He later covered the battle of El Alamein and the Normandy beaches during the D-Day landings.

 During the Second World War, he flew on some twenty raids as an observer with RAF Bomber Command, including a sortie on 16 January 1943 to Berlin piloted by Guy Gibson.
 On the raids he recorded commentary for broadcast the following day.
 He was one of the first journalists to experiment with unconventional outside broadcasts, such as when flying in a de Havilland Mosquito accompanying a fighter aircraft raid on France, or being submerged in a diving suit.

 On 1 November 1944 he accompanied a "pathfinder" RAF mission of Lancasters and Halifaxes, dropping coloured flares onto central Cologne to aid the following main bomb attack.
 On 25 March 1945 he accompanied a mission towing gliders over the Rhine, during which heavy losses were sustained.
 Such live broadcasts were not only dangerous, but had some potential to backfire.

 In April 1945, as the BBC's war correspondent, he accompanied the British 11th Armoured Division to the liberation of the Bergen-Belsen concentration camp making one of the first reports.
 His description of what he saw there was so graphic the BBC declined to broadcast his despatch for four days, relenting only when he threatened to resign.
 An edited version was eventually aired, with references to Jews removed: